David Arthur Kingman

 With a very poor career on-base percentage of only .302, it is often said that Kingman did little else but strike out or hit home runs.
 As a young third baseman, he made many errors but he had good range, and his arm was strong (he had been a pitcher in college for a while).
 As a hitter, although his lifetime batting average was .236, he hit as high as .288 in 1979, while leading the league in home runs (48), slugging (.613) and OPS (.956).
 At the end of his career, he ranked 6th all time in home run percentage.
 In his first full season with the San Francisco Giants in 1972, the lanky slugger stole 16 bases in 22 tries.
 While never anywhere close to being an MVP, he was voted Comeback Player of the Year in 1984.

 Dave Kingman was born in Oregon, but went to high school in Illinois.
 He was a star pitcher at Prospect High School, and attended the University of Southern California during 1969 and 1970, where Rod Dedeaux converted him to an outfielder.
 He is not the only controversial slugger to have attended USC - that's also where Mark McGwire went.

 Kingman played only briefly in the minors.
-After being the # 1 draft pick of the secondary phase of the 1970 amateur draft (after having been drafted twice previously), he spent 60 games at Amarillo in Double A and 105 at Phoenix in Triple A. In both places, he slugged over .550.
-By the end of July 1971, only 13 months after he had signed to play professional ball, he was in the majors.
+After being the 1st overall pick of the secondary phase of the 1970 amateur draft (after having been drafted twice previously), he spent 60 games at Amarillo in Double A and 105 at Phoenix in Triple A. In both places, he slugged over .550.
+By the end of July 1971, only 13 months after he signed to play professional ball, he was in the majors.

 In 1973, at the age of 24, Dave pitched four innings for the Giants, giving up four runs.
 A player who might well have been successful as a major league pitcher, in this cup of coffee as a pitcher he threw four strikeouts in the four innings, giving up only three hits, although he also gave up six walks and two wild pitches.